OHDSI/ETL-LambdaBuilder/docs/Optum Clinformatics/Optum_med_claims_to_STEM.md

 ## Change log

+### August 10, 2026
+* Update logic to map DRG to concept_id

-### 13-Nov-2023
+### November 13, 2023
-Set drug start and end dates as fst_dt - dates are extracted from the med_claims table itself
+* Set drug start and end dates as fst_dt - dates are extracted from the med_claims table itself

 ### October 23, 2025
-Added logic about remove records where procmod = 'JW'
+* Added logic about remove records where procmod = 'JW'